-For sure, there are a lot of women – and men – that really enjoy to spend hours cooking or even cleaning.
+For sure, there are a lot of women – and men – that really enjoy spending hours cooking or even cleaning.
 What, in my opinion, it is pretty wrong about these images, is the easy objectification of women as a housekeeper tool and the submission to men that these commercials deliberately present.
-Take a moment and notice that attending to this narrative, there is 0% option for finding a man doing these kinds of tasks and, in other perspectives, women’s job is resumed to this… house care.
+Take a moment and notice that attending to this narrative, there is a 0% option for finding a man doing these kinds of tasks and, in other perspectives, women’s job is resumed to this… house care.

 Are you shocked?
 Let us talk a bit about more submission…